A simple setup for people just starting out

 - If you are running a simple, low-traffic website and having an additional analytics workload on your production database will not make a huge dent on your application performance, then you can skip the data warehouse.

 - If your raw data is simple enough to be visualized out of the box, or your reporting needs are so simple that you need no complex transformations, then you can skip the data transform and modeling process.

-In short, your initial analytics setup can be very simple: just hook a BI tool to the production database of your application.
+In short, your initial analytics setup can be very simple: just hook business intelligence tool up to the production database of your application.

 When you interact with dashboards in your BI tool, the data will be queried live from your application database.
-This way, in theory, you will get the data in real-time.
+As a result, you also happen to be getting the data in real-time.

-The simple setup above, of course, is not all sunshine and roses.
+The simple setup above, of course, is not all wonderful.

-The easiest solution here is to set up a replication database (replica for short) of your production database.
+The easiest solution here is to set up a replica of your production database.